U.S. Law & Language

 - Medical Insurance: Students are required to have medical insurance for the entire length of their stay.

-- Application Process: The completed application (available soon on this website) should be sent with a check in the amount of $200 (nonrefundable tuition deposit) to:
+- Application Process: The completed application should be sent with a check in the amount of $200 (nonrefundable tuition deposit) to:

 Center for International Legal Education, Room 318,

 Pittsburgh, PA 15260 U.S.A.

 - Payment: The tuition balance is due in full on the first day of class.
 Payment may be made through an international money order, an international draft, or a check drawn on a U.S. domestic bank made payable to “The University of Pittsburgh.”
 Please write the student’s name on the check.

 - Application Deadline: Applications are accepted on a rolling basis.
 Space may be limited and acceptance will be based on the date an application is received.
 We suggest that applications be submitted as early as possible.